devarops/RepRes_Blog/make.md

 requires.
 When your data changes or you modify your analyses, Make will determine which scripts to run and in what order to update your results.
 Make will then import the updated tables, graphs, and results into your manuscript.

-Make is a fundamental tool for reproducible research.
 In addition to automating your manuscript's production, Make also serves as documentation for your source code.
 With Make, the instructions for generating your manuscript will always be clear and up to date.

 ---